A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 - Budget: Allowing a budget for deployment and placement work will be important.
 Many firms believe that the principle budget should be spent on production, and much less should go on deployment and placement.
 In our experience, the reality is that the budget should be a little less than evenly split, perhaps 60/40 with a slight bias towards production.
 But circumstances vary, as do your needs.

-The process of video marketing is rational, and each step is essential to a positive outcome:
+The process of video production and marketing is rational, and each step is essential to a positive outcome:

 This stage includes: